ax1/a1-server/README_DEV.md

 ## PERFORMANCE

+- performance increase when using `performance` flag (15K request/s)
 - little improvement when removing req.on('error') (to start adapting to http2 docum) (12.5K requests/s)
 - same performance at 10.11.1 (12K requests/s)
 - same performance at 9.1.0 and with 2.0 version (12K requests/s)